 Inside the theatre the stage has a big, lush velvet curtain and is surrounded by two spiral staircases, bridging the space for a 6-piece music band above all: Someone aimed for a steampunk version of the Moulin Rouge and I love it!

 The show is warmed-up by some comedy sidekicks, leading to lots of audience interaction (think bananas) and I am glad that our seats are at the back and especially glad that I am not sitting on seat 69 – I get complimented in Italian on my flower hair piece by an actor chatting to the arriving guests and that’s all.
-Then a two-meter-tall lady (add high heels) named Edy takes over the main stage and in the first row she points out the wedding couple I saw in the lobby: She herself married them on this very stage two hours ago for a British TV program called Say Yes To The Dress.
+Then a two-meter-tall lady (add high heels) named Edy takes over the main stage and in the first row she points out the wedding couple I saw in the lobby: She herself married them on this very stage two hours ago.
 Their families are sitting behind and behind them the show’s producer.
 Welcome to America, welcome to Las Vegas!

 Edy confronts other guests with frivolous talk about threesomes, orgies and much more you would not share with your grandma and then concludes with the wonderfully general message that “sexy is beautiful”.
 There are two powerful main singers, male pole dancing, almost naked trapeze artists, two ladies in a pool, men kissing men, ropes turning into bondages, tattoos, lots of high heels and stripping only when there is something to strip out of.
 If the acrobats are not naked during their daredevil acts, they wear costumes making it look like they are.
 Before anyone finds the time to wonder if the audience commits voyeurism, another comedy moment distracts from this thought.